Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 """- **Cacheable**: It is a parameter used for more performance.
 If the datanode has already been created and the inputs didn't    change.
 It is not necessary to run it again."""

-## Input datanodes configuration
+## Input data nodes configuration
-These are my input datanodes.
-These datanodes represents my variables in Taipy when a pipeline is executed but first, we have to configure them to create the DAG.
+These are my input data nodes.
+These data nodes represent my variables in Taipy when a pipeline is executed.
+Still, first, we have to configure them to create the DAG.

-- *initial_dataset* is simply the initial csv file.
-Taipy needs some parameters to be able to read this data like *path* and *header*.
+- *initial_dataset* is simply the initial CSV file.
+Taipy needs some parameters to read this data like *path* and *header*.

 - *day* is the beginning of the predictions.
-The default value is 26th of July.
-It means my training data will end before 26th of July and my predictions will begin on this day.
+The default value is the 26th of July.
+It means my training data will end before the 26th of July, and my predictions will begin on this day.

 - *number_predictions* is the number of predictions you want to make while predicting.
 The default value is 40.
-For each algorithm,a *prediction* datanode will be created hence `scope=Scope.PIPELINE`.
+Each algorithm creates its own *prediction* data node hence `scope=Scope.PIPELINE`.

-- *max_capacity* is the maximum value that can take a prediction; it is the seiling of predictions problem.
+- *max_capacity* is the maximum value that can take a prediction; it is the ceiling of the projections.
 The default value is 200.

 ```python
 ## Input datanodes